kentonh/kentonh/_posts/2015-03-20-What-Should-I-Pay-My-CEO.md

 * Disrupt the small development team's progress on the primary software as little as possible
 * Allow focus on the middle of the sales funnel

 I found my first project in the CEO Compensation report.
-This was report given away at trade shows and speaking engagements, but it had a monitary value.
+This report given away at trade shows and speaking engagements, but it had a monetary value.
 Other consultants would charge $500-$1000 for a preformatted PDF, and so did BalancedComp.
 It got a foot in the door with the most profitable qualified leads with the highest lifetime value.
 A financial institution wanting to dip their toe in the water of an outside Salary Consult.
 If they happen to get acquainted with our SaaS, so much the better.

 The problem scope was three fold:
 * These reports were ordered like nothing else in the company - phone, email, fax - they just appeared and there was no system to handle the request